hannobraun/caterpillar/daily.md

 These are my daily thoughts on Caterpillar.
 If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

+## 2024-05-11

+Languages that predominantly employ postfix operators, use a stack-based evaluation model.
+I talked about this yesterday.
+To the best of my knowledge, this stack-based model is inherent to postfix operators.
+At least I can't come up with an alternative, nor can I find examples of languages that use postfix notation, but no stack.

+What I find surprising though, is how closely these languages adhere to the stack-based model.
+Languages that emphasize prefix and infix operators are not completely based around, and allow direct manipulation of, their respective model (although that sounds like an interesting experiment).

+But languages that focus on postfix operators often display a particular purity.
+Other means of defining data flow, like named variables, are either strongly discouraged or not part of the language at all.
+And I think this might be to their detriment.
+Employing postfix operators within a more traditional structure, with expressions, statements, and variables, is possibly a better direction.

 ## 2024-05-10

 I've been talking about postfix operators for days now.
 If you've already been